julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 | ---  | --- |
 | julieraptor | Developer, model trainer |

-Special thanks to Hammy , my partner, for Python tool development for dictionary separation.
+Special thanks to Hammy (my partner) for Python tool development for dictionary separation.

 The dictionary was soured heavily from [CUNY Wikipron for Tagalog](https://github.com/CUNY-CL/wikipron/tree/master).